adityachaudharycode/Mentor_verse/README.md

 ## License
-mail be at adityachaudhary834@gmail.com for further details:- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+mail be at adityachaudhary834@gmail.com for further details:- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details(dont copy without permission)

 ## Development Team